MadeInTexasLLC/MakeraCarveraCNC/How-To-Increase-Work-Area.md

 *Need more work area to cut your design?*
 *Don’t want to buy a bigger machine?*
 **This guide will show you how to effectively double the work area of your Carvera CNC.**
-*NOTE: This workaround MAY be possible with the Carvera Air CNC, but it has not been explored*
+*NOTE: This workaround MAY be possible with the Carvera Air CNC, but it has not been explored.*

 ## Items Needed:
 1. XYZ Probe (included with Carvera CNC)
 2. Original (Manufacturer's Carvera Controller)
     - There is a community version of the Carvera Controller, but the work around has not been tested for that Controller
 3. That's it!

+## Process-Breakdown
 **Step #1 Ensure stock falls within dimensions of 360mm (x) x 240mm (y) x 140mm (z)**
 IMPORTANT: Technically, the stock has a maximum dimensional limit of **359mm (x) x 479mm (y) x 140mm (z)**
         - This is to ensure proper usage of the XYZ Probe, but more on this later.